-According to the Vietnam Pepper and Spice Association, the unit received a warning letter from the Import-Export Department under the Ministry of Industry and Trade, announced by the Taipei Economic and Cultural Office on November 28, 2024, regarding a shipment of Vietnamese black pepper exported to Taiwan contaminated with red sudan.
+According to the Vietnam Pepper and Spice Association, the unit received a warning letter from the Import-Export Department under the Ministry of Industry and Trade, announced by the Taipei Economic and Cultural Office on November 28, 2024, about a shipment of Vietnamese black pepper exported to Taiwan being contaminated with red sudan.

 The Association has requested all purchasing export enterprises to immediately take timely prevention and control measures and widely announce them.